-One top quality summer program to consider is called Learning Edge Academic Program (LEAP).
+For first-year students offered admission to the University Park campus, there is a unique summer program called Learning Edge Academic Program (LEAP).
 In LEAP, students attend class and live in on-campus housing with a cohort of students with the same expressed interests.
-Learn more about LEAP.

-Transfer admission to the Smeal College is currently under enrollment limits and may not be available to most transfer students.
-For more information, please review the policy on the Undergraduate Admissions Web site.
+Transfer admission to Smeal is limited and not available to most applicants.
+For more information, please review the guidelines on the Undergraduate Admissions website.